Higher rank rigidity for Berwald spaces: Introduction

 In 1980's, based on the work in Ballmann-Brin-Eberlein \cite{BBE} and Ballmann-Brin-Spatzier \cite{BBS}, Ballmann and Burns-Spatzier proved the following higher rank rigidity theorem independently in \cite{Ba} and \cite{BS2}.

 \begin{theorem} [Cf. \cite{Ba}, \cite{BS2}] Let $M$ be a complete connected Riemannian manifold of finite volume and bounded nonpositive sectional curvature.
-Then the universal cover $\tilde{M}$ of $M$ is a flat Euclidean space, a symmetric space of noncompact type, a space of rank 1 or a product of the above types. \end{theorem}
+Then the universal cover $\widetilde{M}$ of $M$ is a flat Euclidean space, a symmetric space of noncompact type, a space of rank 1 or a product of the above types. \end{theorem}

-If we assume that $\tilde{M}$ is irreducible, i.e. not a Remannian product of other two Riemannian manifolds of lower dimensions, we have:
+If we assume that $\widetilde{M}$ is irreducible, i.e. not a Riemannian product of other two Riemannian manifolds of lower dimensions, we have:

-\begin{theorem}[Cf. \cite{Ba}, \cite{BS2}] Let $M$ be a complete connected Riemannian manifold of finite volume and bounded nonpositive sectional curvature with rank at least $2$, whose universal cover $\tilde{M}$ is irreducible.
+\begin{theorem}[Cf. \cite{Ba}, \cite{BS2}] Let $M$ be a complete connected Riemannian manifold of finite volume and bounded nonpositive sectional curvature with rank at least $2$, whose universal cover $\widetilde{M}$ is irreducible.
 Then $M$ is locally symmetric. \end{theorem}

-In this paper, we want to generalize the above higher rank rigidity theorem from Riemannian manifolds to a broader class, the Finsler manifolds.
+Our goal is to generalize the above higher rank rigidity theorem from Riemannian manifolds to a broader class, i.e. Finsler manifolds.
 A Finsler structure is given by a smooth family of Minkowski norms defined on each tangent space.
-Tensors such as the fundamental tensor, are defined on $TM$ instead of $M$, hence not only depend on the position on $M$, but also depend on the direction in the tangent space.
+Tensors such as the fundamental tensor, are defined on $TM$ instead of $M$, hence not only depend on the position $x$ on $M$, but also depend on the direction $y$ in the tangent space.
 Let $\pi:TM \to M$ be the natural projection.
 The pulled-back bundle $\pi^* TM$ admits a unique linear connection $\bigtriangledown$ which satisfies torsion freeness and almost $g$-compatibility, called Chern connection.
-The curvature $2$-form of Chern connection consists of two parts: h-h and h-v curvature parts.
-The flag curvature is then defined by the h-h curvature tensors, which coincides with the sectional curvature if the Finsler manifold is Riemannian.
+The curvature $2$-form of Chern connection consists of two parts: $hh$- and $hv$-curvature parts.
+The flag curvature is then defined via the $hh$-curvature tensors, which coincides with the sectional curvature if the Finsler manifold is Riemannian.
 See Section $2$ for details.
 We want to prove the higher rank rigidity theorem for Finsler spaces of nonpositive flag curvature following the scheme in \cite{BBE}, \cite{BBS}, and \cite{BS2}.
 However, there are some technical difficulties we cannot overcome at this time, such as no flat strip lemma, and no proper angle notion for general Finsler spaces.